itsArpita07/Job-Market-Analysis/README.md

 ### Top 10 Job Locations for Data Analysts in the U.S.

 The following visualization displays the top 10 U.S. locations with the highest number of Data Analyst job postings.
+📓 Detailed steps and visualizations can be found in the notebook: [`1_EDA.ipynb`](https://github.com/itsArpita07/Job-Market-Analysis/blob/main/1_EDA.ipynb)

 ![Top 10 Job Locations](https://github.com/itsArpita07/Job-Market-Analysis/blob/main/Images/output_1.png)
 *Bar graph visualizing the number of job postings by location for Data Analysts in the U.S.*